Smith-Treumann theory and the linkage principle: Fixed points of roots of unity on the affine Grassmannian

-is represented by an ind-projective ind-scheme of ind-finite type over $\F$, which is called the \emph{affine Grassmannian} of $G$, and will be denoted $\Gr_G$.
+is represented by an ind-projective ind-scheme over $\F$, which is called the \emph{affine Grassmannian} of $G$, and will be denoted $\Gr_G$.
 The main goal of this section is to describe the ind-scheme $(\Gr_G)^{\roots_n}$, see Proposition~\ref{prop:fixed-points-Grass} below.
 This will require discussing more general ``partial affine flag varieties'' attached to $L_n G$, as follows.

 If $\mathbf{f} \subset \overline{\mathbf{a}}_n$ is a facet, we can consider the affine group scheme $L^+_n P_{\mathbf{f}}$ over $\F$ which represents the functor sending $R$ to $P_{\mathbf{f}}(R[ [ z^n ] ])$.
 In view of~\eqref{eqn:parahoric-generic}, $L^+_n P_{\mathbf{f}}$ is a subgroup of $L_n G$.
 The partial affine flag variety